bramwelt/CS46X/protocol.md

 in.
 Any error generated by uploading to the DP is returned to the RP.
 The RP may decide what to do with the error, and MUST allow the user to continue signing in.

+## RU queries DP for public key
+Here, the RU wants to discover a public key for an UU.
+The RU queries the directory provider with an email address, and receives a list of public keys.

+## RU queries RV for validity of keys returned from DP
+The RU evaluates all returned keys to see if they are not expired.
+Those that are not expired are sent to the RV for verification.

+## RU stores key if verified
+The keys verified by the RV are then stored locally.

+#The Persona Fallback Verifier

+Architecturally Persona is built such that verification is performed by a remote service.
+It is the intention of the persona team to incorporate this natively into the browser.
+At the time of this writing this is not the case so we are unable to remove this from the protocol.
+As the system matures we will look to incorporate natively into the extension if it is not in the browser.

 #The Persona Fallback IdP